apache/helix/website/src/site/markdown/involved/building.md

 Building Apache Helix
 --------------

-First you need to install Apache Maven.
+First you need to install [Apache Maven](http://maven.apache.org) 2.0.8+.

-To install jars locally:
+To install JARs locally:

 ```
 mvn clean install (-DskipTests if you don't want to run tests)
 ```

+### Contribution Guide

+If you are interested in contributing to Helix, [here](https://cwiki.apache.org/confluence/display/HELIX/Contributor+Workflow) is a guide.